This article is going to dive into how to make more money as a nurse.

 Ways to Make More Money as a Nurse

-The beautiful thing about our nursing profession is there’s always something you can do to make more money as a nurse.
+The beautiful thing about the nursing profession is that there’s always something you can do to make more money as a nurse.

 Below are just a few of the ways you can start earning more money as a nurse.